MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 }
 ```

-The detailed requirements for ModuleVersionsuffix string are:
+The detailed requirements for ModuleVersionSuffix string are:

 * It should begin with a hyphen.
 If a hyphen is not the first character in the string, it will be added in displays and filtering, and must be specified in search strings.
-* The ModuleVersionSuffix may contain contain only ASCII alphanumerics [0-9A-Za-z-] and hyphen [-].
+* The ModuleVersionSuffix may contain only ASCII alphanumerics [0-9A-Za-z-] and hyphen [-].
 It is recommended to begin the ModuleVersionSuffix with an alpha character, as it will be easier to identify that this is a pre-release version when scanning a list of items.
 * Only SemVer v1.0.0 pre-release strings are supported at this time.
 ModuleVersionSuffix __must not__ contain either period or + [.+], which are allowed in SemVer 2.0.
 * Examples of supported ModuleVersionSuffix strings are: -alpha, -alpha.1, -BETA, -alpha.1.2.3